HypeCheck

 "Specially formulated for individuals with diabetes" Partial

-Both have clinical evidence for modest blood sugar support in diabetes.
+Both ingredients have clinical evidence for modest blood sugar effects at therapeutic doses.

 "B-vitamins help convert food into fuel" Supported

-B-vitamins are essential for energy metabolism; this is accurate.
+B vitamins are essential for energy metabolism; this is accurate basic biochemistry.

 Based on: B-vitamins